-7. Conclusion and Future Work
+7 Conclusion and Future Work

-This work described a controlled experimental study to investigate the perceptions of the developers using COOPFINDER a prototype tool to support two strategies for recommending collaborations.
+This work described a controlled experimental study to investigate the perceptions of the developers using CoopFinder a prototype tool to support two strategies for recommending collaborations.
 This developer recommendation strategies aim to connect developers of a specific project based on their similar interests.
 The study involved 35 participants, 18 of which were GitHub users, and 17 were non-users.
 Participants answered the background questionnaire, the questionnaires for the experiment tasks for both tools.

-As results, participants pointed out that COOPFINDER is easy to use, intuitive, exciting, and supports project maintainer.
-Besides, we observed that participants were able to perform tasks more easily using COOPFINDER than GitHub.
-As future work, we intend to evaluate further combinations of these strategies exploring the source code (libraries, APIs, features) or programming languages as features to improve the developer recommendations.
-We also intend to evaluate COOPFINDER in real context of use, to see how often the recommendations actually foster collaboration.
+As results, participants pointed out that CoopFinder is easy to use, intuitive, exciting, and supports project maintainer.
+Besides, we observed that participants were able to perform tasks more easily using CoopFinder than GitHub.
+For instance, they spent less time using CoopFinder.
+While GitHub required more time to perform the tasks.
+It may indicate the ease of use of the CoopFinder tool.
+Moreover, about 66% of the participants answered that they would use or recommend this tool.
+As future work, we intend to evaluate CoopFinder in real context of use, to see how often the recommendations actually foster collaboration.

-8. Acknowledgments
+8 Acknowledgments

 Many thanks to participants of our experiment and reviewers.
+This study is an extended version of the paper published in the XVIII Brazilian Symposium on Collaborative Systems (SBSC 2023).
 This research was partially supported by Brazilian funding agencies: CAPES (88881.189537/2018-01) and FAPEMIG (Grant PPM-00651-17).